njit-prof-bill/marcus/docs/devlog.md

 To make the Card compenent a Shadcn Card, I copy the source from Shadcn into the web/src/component/Card/Card.tsx.

 It turns out that I need a @/lib/utils folder with a `cn` function.
 To do that I need to create the web/src/utils folder.
 And then I added a `utils.ts` file in the folder.
 That file has the `cn` function.
+After some fiddling around with configuration I got the base app to work with a Shadcn dark theme.

+**Note.** To add a Shadcn component generate a redwood component with the same name, then paste the Shadcn code into the new source file.